Overview

 Post-launch metrics showed:

-- Session duration increased by 67% - Average time on Saved tab rose from 1.2 to 2.0 minutes for authenticated users.
+- Session duration increased by 33% - Average time on Saved tab rose from 0.9 min/visit to 1.2 min/visit

 Implemented a carousel of "Homes for you" using AI-driven recommendations that considered user preferences alongside behavioral signals like browsing patterns, location data, and saving history.